-Investment income consists of the follow for the years ended December 31, 2013 and 2012:
+Investment income consists of the follow for the years ended December 31, 2014 and 2013:

-2013 2 2012 Investment income: Realized interest and dividends \$ 1,139 \$ 754 Realized gain (loss) on sales of securities - - Unrealized gain (loss) on marketable securities (1,383) 120 \$ (244) \$ 874
+2014 2013 Investment income: Realized interest and dividends \$ 1,156 \$ 1,139 Realized gain (loss) on sales of securities (12) - Unrealized gain (loss) on marketable securities 294 (1,383) \$ 1,438 \$ (244)

-Note E - Fair Value Measurements
+Note F - Fair Value Measurements

 The Society's investments in marketable securities are reported at fair value in the accompanying financial statements.
 The investments consist principally of the fixed income money market and mutual funds valued based upon the closing price reported in active markets on which the securities are traded.
-As of December 31, 2013 and 2012, the Society's investments in marketable securities are classified in the following fair value measurement classifications:
+As of December 31, 2014 and 2013, the Society's investments in marketable securities are classified in the following fair value measurement classifications:

-Fa Fair Value Level 1 Level 1 Lev vel 2 Level 3 December 31, 2013: Fixed income securities \$ 36,692 \$ 36,692 \$ - \$ - December 31, 2012: Fixed income securities \$ 37,396 \$ 37,396 \$ - \$
+Fa ir Value Level 1 Lev el 2 Level 3 December 31, 2014: Fixed income securities \$ 37,664 \$ 37,664 \$ \$ December 31, 2013: Fixed income securities \$ 36,692 \$ 36,692 \$ \$

-Note F - Accounts Receivables
+Note G - Accounts Receivables

 The Society's accounts and other receivables consist primarily of amounts due under grants and other reimbursable arrangements, product sales, and registration fees.
 Accounts receivables are recognized when an unconditional promises-to-give from a donor or grantor is both determinable and measurable by the Society.
 The Society reports its accounts receivable at their net realizable value by periodically reviewing an aging of its accounts receivable for collection purposes and to evaluate an allowance for doubtful accounts.
 The Society also discounts any pledge or bequest receivable using a present value discount when the pledge or bequest receivables are due over an extended period of time.
-As of December 31, 2013 and 2012, the Society's receivable consists principally of outstanding grants and registration fees.
-The Society determined that an allowance for doubtful accounts was unnecessary as of December 31, 2013 and 2012, and bad debts expense was approximately \$200 and \$-0-, respectively, during the years then ended.
+As of December 31, 2014 and 2013, the Society's receivable consists principally of outstanding grants, sponsorships, and registration fees.